-The summer season has swung into gear.
-Warm, bright skies above, birds singing in the trees...
-This is the perfect time to grab some summer reading.
-We have books documenting the old estates, schools, life before the CT Turnpike was built (and after), Greenwich Point, the 1938 hurricane, and many more, all told by people who lived it.
+We have books documenting the old estates, farms, schools, life before the CT Turnpike was built (and after), Greenwich Point, the 1938 hurricane, and many more, all told by people who lived through it.

-The Oral History Project has many stories that will keep you enthralled.
+The Oral History Project has interviewed a thousand people who have lived and worked in Greenwich.
+They tell stories that will keep you enthralled.
 These are personal histories and observations that date back to the turn of the previous century, as told by the people who were actually there (here).
-Learn about the people who lived here, worked here, moved here.
-Read about the many changes in Greenwich over the decades.
+Learn about how life used to be, or get the inside story about major events (e.g., the United Nations wanted to settle here!).
+Read about the evolution from one-room schoolhouses in different neighborhoods to the 3000-student high school on the Post Road.
+So much history, so many changes in Greenwich over the decades.

-Whether you need a birthday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, Oral History Project books are definitely the unique item you are looking for, We can almost guarantee these books will not be duplicated by anyone else.
+Whether you need a birthday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, the Oral History Project has published books that are definitely the unique item you are looking for, We can guarantee these books will not be duplicated by anyone else.

-Take a look at our Books Inventory (click on the red button above).
+Take a look at our Book Inventory (click on the black button above).
 And if you need a little help with the wrapping or ribbon, we are more than happy to assist.

 Tod's Point, our most popular book, has been reprinted and is available for $18.
 To order your copy, please send a check to the address at right.
 If you prefer to pay with a credit card, click on the PayPal.com button at the bottom of the page.

 Tod's Point brings the history and evolution of the town's crown jewel, Greenwich Point.
 This book includes excerpts from sixty-seven narrators and many photographs of our beloved waterfront town park.

 This book can also be purchased Back 40 Mercantile, 496 Sound Beach Avenue, Old Greenwich, CT 06870.